Manual data work is the bane of my existence, but I’m afraid to leave and find the same thing somewhere else.

 The first is absolutely the realm of the Data team when it sits under Product.

-The second currently has no real owner — ops teams make reports just fine out of their CRMs like Salesforce, but these aren’t holistic, so now you have an entire ETL industry that exists to move data from GTM tech to the warehouse.
-But that didn’t solve data quality, so we got Reverse ETL to bring the data back to GTM tech.
+The second currently has no real owner—ops teams make reports out of their CRMs like Salesforce, but these aren’t holistic.
+We’ve got an entire ETL industry that exists to move data from GTM tech to the warehouse but that doesn’t solve data quality issues, so we got Reverse ETL to bring the data back to GTM tech.

-And the third –- dashboards (Business Intelligence) — is a nightmare scenario, where accurate, fresh data from GTM tech is nigh impossible, data teams are frustrated (cf. the Reddit thread above), and “business requirements” for dashboards go well beyond reason in the hyper-detailed nature of requests.
+And the third–dashboards (Business Intelligence)—is a nightmare scenario, where accurate, fresh data from GTM tech is impossible to be gathered, making data teams frustrated (cf. the Reddit thread above).
+At the same time “business requirements” for dashboards go well beyond reason in the hyper-detailed nature of requests.

 Let’s get this straight:

-- We have heavy investment in data teams and stacks.
-So heavy that if you go to LinkedIn Sales Navigator right now, filter to US Software companies with 50-1,000 employees, you will see only 6,000 people with any variation of GTM operations titles.
+1. We see heavy investment in data teams and data stacks.
+If you go to LinkedIn Sales Navigator right now, filter to US Software companies with 50-1,000 employees, you will see only 6,000 people with any variation of GTM operations titles.
 You will see over 40,000 with data/analytics/BI titles.

-- But data teams are suffering from data quality issues, a lack of perceived ROI or value, and whiplash in changing BI requirements (lack of “domain expertise” doesn’t help — meaning, it’s hard to know how to work with GTM data when you don’t come from that background).
+2. Data teams are suffering from data quality issues, the lack of perceived ROI or value, and whiplash in changing BI requirements (the lack of “domain expertise” doesn’t help—meaning, it’s hard to know how to work with GTM data when you don’t come from that background).

-- Ops teams are utterly overwhelmed with tools to implement and integrate, processes to enforce, analyses and metrics to produce, and never a headcount in sight.
+3. Ops teams are overwhelmed with tools to implement and integrate processes to enforce, analyses and metrics to produce without the headcount in sight.

-GTM teams (sales, marketing, CS, even finance) suffer because, despite massive investments in data, everyone on the data value chain above is largely miserable, or at least needs some serious help.
+GTM teams (sales, marketing, CS, even finance) suffer because, despite massive investments in data, everyone on the data value chain above is largely miserable, or at least needs help.

 “The fat data layer in B2B SaaS”